themejuice/tj/README.md

 Check out [our getting started guide over at SitePoint](http://www.sitepoint.com/introducing-theme-juice-for-local-wordpress-development/), or [view the documentation site](http://themejuice.it).

 ## What problems does `tj` help solve?
 To get the most out of `tj`, it is recommended that you use our [starter template](https://github.com/ezekg/theme-juice-starter).
 Why?
-Keep on reading and we'll tell you. `tj` is built on top of tried and true open source libraries such as [Capistrano](http://capistranorb.com/) for deployments, [Vagrant](https://www.vagrantup.com/) for local development, and even a little bit of [WP-CLI](http://wp-cli.org) for database migration.
+Keep on reading and we'll tell you. `tj` is built on top of tried and true open source libraries such as [Capistrano](http://capistranorb.com/) for deployment, [Vagrant](https://www.vagrantup.com/) for local development, and even a little bit of [WP-CLI](http://wp-cli.org) for database migration.
 Some of the main pain points `tj` helps solve are:

 ### 1. Local development
 Say goodbye to MAMP!
 With one command, `tj create`, you can have a new local development site up and running in under a minute.
 It uses a streamlined fork of VVV (listed above) to create a Vagrant development environment, and lets you create and manage multiple projects within a single virtual machine.
 It also handles deployments over SSH using Capistrano if you want to move away from FTP (more about that below).